rackerlabs/support-how-to/content/rackspace-email/rackspace-directory-sync-install-and-configure.md

 #### Installation files

-You can find the installation files while logged in to either the [Cloud Office control panel](https://cp.rackspace.com) or the [MyRackspace Portal](https://login.rackspace.com), depending on how you normally log in.
+You can find the installation files while logged in to either the [Cloud Office Control Panel](https://cp.rackspace.com) or the [MyRackspace Portal](https://login.rackspace.com), depending on how you normally log in.